ibm-wsc/WCA4Z-Wildfire-Workshop/docs/labs/understand.md

     The *3100-GET-AVG-MOT-PREMIUM* paragraph is one small part of the overall GenApp sample application.
 It is called when the request ID is *0AVMOT*.

     This paragraph calculates the average premiums for a customer's motor vehicle insurance policies.
-The application architect decides that this would be a good service to refactor into a modular business service.
+For this lab we are going to assume that the application architect has decided that this would be a good service to refactor into a modular business service.

     In the next section of the lab, you will refactor this paragraph into a separate COBOL service, and then in the section after that, you will transform this service into Java code.